AmitShirazi1/NLP_hw1/README.md

 # MEMM Model for Part-of-Speech Tagging - NLP project

 ## Overview
 This project implements a Maximum Entropy Markov Model (MEMM) for part-of-speech (POS) tagging.
 The main objective is to accurately tag words in sentences based on their context.
-The implementation is structured into several Python files, each serving a specific role in the process.

 ## Code Files

 ### 1. `preprocessing.py`